 What Evidence Is There That Engineering North Star Metrics Provide Better Business Outcomes?

-The following video provides an overview of some of the evidence that lower Cycle Time leads to better organisational performance:
+The following video provides an overview of some of the evidence that lower Change Lead Time leads to better organisational performance:

 Transcribed text of the quotes from that video can be found at the bottom of this article in the section entitled Quotes on Using Metrics.

 The first hurdle is always getting buy-in from our team.
 Getting team buy-in is dependent on how well they understand the purpose of measuring - and how much they trust you.